eknowlton/rails-graphql-api/README.md

 }
 ```

-The second token type is a refresh token which is used to talk back to central and get new tokens issued when the access token has expired.
+The second token type is a refresh token which is used to talk back to testmydev and get new tokens issued when the access token has expired.

 Example GraphQL variables and query for refresh token mutation: